RedDeadLife/loot/README.md

 Thanks to Cryptos' loot for the base of this and A HUGE thanks to Poke for helping me out! the skinning is baised on Juan_Hunting cfg layout since a lot of the work has already been done.
 !!!!
 WARNNING !!!!!
-	this will not work with Juan_Hunting by default
+This will not work with Juan_Hunting by default

+Not all Ped Models have been added to the loot.